Computer Engineering (BEng)

 Department of Electrical and Computer Engineering, Faculty of Engineering and Computer Science

-Without computer hardware there would be no smart phones, DVD players and digital recorders or computerized medical devices.
-As a computer engineer, your knowledge of computer architecture, digital electronics, circuits and digital communication will lead to new innovations or bring about another information revolution.
+Without computer hardware and software, there would be no smart phones, DVD players and digital recorders and critical systems in airplane cockpits and modern cars, or computerized medical devices.
+As a computer engineer, your knowledge of computer architecture, digital electronics, circuits and digital communication will lead to innovations or bring about another information revolution.

 - Study mathematics and engineering science

 - Learn programming methodology to design data structures and algorithms

 - Learn to resolve issues of system interfaces and integration

 - Design embedded computing and communication systems for high-performance applications, such as a small, unmanned aircraft

 Our program is accredited by the Canadian Engineering Accreditation Board and you’ll graduate eligible to become a registered professional engineer.

 A Bachelor of Engineering degree takes a minimum of four years (120 credits) of full-time study, depending on your academic background.

 After the successful completion of first year core courses, students may choose to take the Avionics and Embedded Systems Option.